 The government of the Republic of Croatia adopted the National Plan for Broadband Development 2021-2027 in March 2021.
 The plan responds to the European Gigabit Society objectives 2025, partially the 2030 digital targets and the 5G for Europe Action Plan.
 The Croatian plan aims to provide connectivity with download speeds of at least 100 Mbps to all households, while providing government offices and public buildings such as schools and health facilities with symmetric connections of at least 1 Gbps.
 It also seeks 5G networks in all main cities and towns and along major highways.

-Main measures for broadband development
+Main measures and financial instruments for broadband development

 The National Framework Programme for the Development of Broadband Backhaul Infrastructure in Areas Lacking Sufficient Commercial Interest for Investments (ONP) is a national (umbrella) broadband state aid scheme.
 Besides general state aid rules, ONP also brings guidelines for local municipalities for implementation of individual projects within ONP.
 The total estimated (maximum) funding at the national level for the framework programme amounts to EUR 257.9 million, of which EUR 123.1 million is to be financed from ERDF and the remaining EUR 134.8 million to be covered by the EIB loan.
 Both sources of funding (ERDF and EIB loan) represent grants for public authorities at local and regional level (cities, municipalities and counties).
 It is expected that the contribution of private funds in co-financing NGA broadband networks during the implementation of the Programme will amount to EUR 120 million.
 The average annual budget of the Programme in 2016 - 2023 amounts to EUR 31.5 million.
 The Croatian Regulatory Authority for Network Industries (HAKOM) has been determined as a holder of the ONP.